 What Is Self-Talk?

 Are you aware of your inner voice—the one that provides a running monologue throughout the day and even into the night?
 Cheerful and supportive or negative and self-defeating, this internal chatter is referred to as self-talk.
-Your self-talk combines your conscious thoughts with your unconscious beliefs and biases.
-It’s an effective way for your brain to interpret and process your daily experiences.
-The inner voice is useful when it, for example, talks down your fears and bolsters your confidence.
-However, human nature is prone to negative self-talk; sweeping assertions like “I can’t do anything right” or “I’m a complete failure” are common diatribes.
-You know this negativity can be unrealistic or even harmful.
-It can paralyze you into inaction, and you may even find yourself so self-absorbed you become unaware of the world around you.
-Beating yourself up is too easy.
-The good news is that you can learn to challenge that negative inner critic, and becoming more aware of it is just a first step.
+Self-talk combines conscious thoughts with unconscious beliefs and biases.
+It’s an effective way for the brain to interpret and process daily experiences.
+This inner voice is useful when it is positive, talking down fears and bolstering confidence.
+Human nature is prone to negative self-talk, however, and sweeping assertions like “I can’t do anything right” or “I’m a complete failure” are common diatribes.
+This negativity can be unrealistic and even harmful, paralyzing people into inaction and self-absorption to the point they are unaware of the world around them.
+The good news is: That negative inner critic can and should be challenged; becoming more aware of it is just a first step.